dericksozo/derickruiz.github.io/_work/volunteer-odyssey.md

 index: 1
 ---

+NOTE: Volunteer Odyssey's calendar has been updated.
+[I wrote about it here.][updated-redesign]

 ![gif of the calendar][calendar-gif]

 During GiveCamp Memphis 2015, a weekend-long event where creators donate their time to nonprofit organizations, I helped design and develop a responsive calendar for Volunteer Odyssey.
 Sarah Petschonek, the director of Volunteer Odyssey, pitched that she needed a new calendar because the one currently in use wasn't mobile friendly.
 I jumped on the opportunity to help immediately.